-The Ageing Better in Birmingham programme is launching a campaign to encourage people over 50 to feel confident and safe to take part in activities when it is allowed to do so again.
+The Ageing Better in Birmingham programme has launched a campaign to encourage people over 50 to feel confident and safe to take part in activities now that it is allowed to do so again.

 The programme, which has been running in Birmingham for the last six years, aims to reduce social isolation and loneliness for local citizens over the age of 50 and reconnecting with people can change their lives now and better prepare them for the future.

 The campaign, named 'Ready to Reconnect' is made up of posters in over 300 care homes, GPs and organisations across the city and sits alongside a social media campaign and a micro fund which community groups can use to apply for up to £2,000 to start new activities which could help people over 50 in Birmingham become less socially isolated and lonely.

 "The idea is very much to nudge people into reconnecting with their community, slowly and safely, because these connections make such a big difference to our health and wellbeing" says Elina Rosen, Ageing Better Coordinator and responsible for the campaign.